jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/top-10-ctf-contests/index.md

 to test skills and knowledge in ethical hacking and learn even more.
-Because of this and the fun they bring, these events become appealing not only for professionals but also for beginners in the field and people who are looking for where to direct their future.
+Because of this and the fun they bring, these hacking competitions become appealing not only for professionals but also for beginners in the field and people who are looking for where to direct their future.
 As Raman et al. said a few years ago,